𝗦𝗮𝗹𝗲𝘀 𝗠𝗲𝘁𝗿𝗶𝗰𝘀: 𝗕𝗲𝘆𝗼𝗻𝗱 𝗠𝘆𝘁𝗵𝘀

 Myth: Salespeople thrive in competition.

-Better: Encourage people to outperform their past quarters and collaborate on team goals so everyone wins.
+Truth: Encourage people to outperform their past quarters and collaborate on team goals so everyone wins.
 Motivation is complex.
-One person may need more structure (e.g. daily reports) while another needs to know the latest product information in order to sell successfully.
+One person may need more structure, such as daily reports; another may need to know the latest product information to sell successfully.
 One person may be better at landing certain deals, so find more of those types for them to pursue.
 To optimize success, consider metrics a learning device, not a scoreboard.

 I really want to thank Sanj Sanampudi for his wisdom and passion.
 His thoughtful rants against simple commission plans taught me to appreciate rewarding collaborative behaviors and holistic outcomes, not merely counting the final results.